fmcgeough/ex_sleeplock/README.md

 ## Overview

 This library provides an app with the ability to create a named concurrent lock.
-The name is an atom and the level of concurrency is a positive integer value referred to as "num_slots".
-For example, `%{name: :database_lock, num_slots: 2}` is a concurrent lock called `:database_lock` that allows two processes to have a lock concurrently.
+The app calls a library function to create a lock with a unique (atom) name and a level of concurrency ( positive integer).
+When a lock is created the library starts a process using the atom as it's name.
+The level of concurrency is defined by the "num_slots".
+So, `ExSleeplock.new(:my_lock, _num_slots = 2)` creates a concurrent lock named `:my_lock` that allows two processes to have a lock concurrently.

-A lock is a separate process identified by the atom.
-This means the atom must be unique for the app.

 The app executes a block of code protected by the lock.
 The lock is kept until the block of code completes.
 Then it is released.
 The easiest (and suggested) way for an app to do this is:

 ```
-ExSleeplock.execute(:database_lock, fn -> some_function() end)
+ExSleeplock.execute(:my_lock, fn -> some_function() end)
 ```

 When the maximum number of concurrent processes are running there are no "slots"